Role of the Conservator-Restorer

 • the state of conservation of the object

-• evaluate the causes of the damage
+• evaluating the causes of degradation

 Preventive conservation